Our Mission

 School Visits

 A limited number of in-school field trips will be available in the spring and fall.
-Virtual Zoom or Google Meet programs are also available.

 Your students will have a chance to experience, hands on, creatures from the Gulf of Maine salt marsh, rocky shore, and the deep sea.